luisarizmendi/edge-demos/demos/rhde-aap/docs/s0-summary.md

 During this demo, the following features will be shown:

-* Usage of Ansible Event Driven Automation to trigger automations
+* Create and publish an OSTree repository using a GitOps approach

+* Edge Device installation ISO generation:
+  * Injecting kickstart in a base ISO (standard RHEL ISO)
-* RHDE Image creation using Image Builder
+  * Using Image Builder to create a Simplified installer

-* Zero Touch Provisioning

-* Include customizations on RHDE during onboarding using:
-    + Kickstart
-    + Shell Script launched by AAP
-    + Custom RPM
-    + AAP Workflows and Jobs
-    + Embedded Microshift Manifests
+* Device Onboarding customization using the following different methods:

-* APP deployment with:
+  * Kickstart
   * Custom RPMs
+  * AAP post-automation
+  * Ignition files
+  * FDO process

+* Application deployment using:
-    + Podman Quadlet files
+  * Podman
-    + Podman APP deployed with script
-    + Kubernetes Manifests
-    + Helm Charts
+    * Using shell scripting
+    * Using Quadlet descriptors (GitOps)
+  * Microshift
+    * Using Manifest (GitOps)
+    * Using Help
+  * Custom RPM

+* Edge Device Self-Healing
+  * Auto rollbacks in Operating System Upgrades
+  * Edge Device configuration enforcing (GitOps)
-* RHDE image rollback
+  * Podman auto-update rollback

-Other concepts included in the demo:
-* Podman Serverless App
+* Extras:
-* Podman Auto-update
+  * Serverless rootless container applications with just Podman
-* Python iNotify for GitOps

 ## Demo steps